 Reward wholesale customers

 The prices used for a mass transaction of products are known as wholesale pricing.
-For example, when someone buys 100 pairs of shoes rather than one or two pairs, they are buying wholesale.
+For example, when someone buys 100 pairs of shoes rather than one or two pairs, they buy wholesale.
 The fundamental aspect of wholesale pricing is that they are cheaper than retail prices due to bulk discounts.

 To reward this type of customer, group pricing is a useful technique.
 You can set a price level for wholesalers and apply it to each case.
 This makes the whole process happen smoother and more systematically, thus minimizing errors (especially for large businesses).